 Attending a Broadway Show

-A highlight of each and every one of our twelve trips to New York City has been attending performances of Broadway shows.
+A highlight of each and every one of our thirteen trips to New York City has been attending performances of Broadway shows.
 We see a lot of theatre at home and when we are travelling but there is just something special about seeing a show on Broadway – and there are so many great shows to choose from!
 Each time we visit New York, we start with a long list of shows that we want to see and have to painstakingly narrow it down to our top choices.

 Parents needs to make their own assessment based on the age of their children, their attention span, how much theatre they have been exposed to in the past and whether the parents think the subject matter is inappropriate.
 Be sure to note if the theatre won’t admit children under a specified age though!